skyylex/skyylex.github.io/_posts/trylock_vs_lock.md

     2918:	sete %al
     291b:	retq
 ```
-Key operation in the code above is `lock cmpxchgl`, this instruction compares operands and load one of the operand in destination or in the %eax register. `lock` attribute provide atomic behaviour.
+Key operation in the code above is `lock cmpxchgl`, this instruction compares operands and loads one of the operand in destination or in the %eax register. `lock` attribute provides atomic behaviour.

 Almost the same implementation in the `__os_lock_handoff_lock`.
-The difference of this code is in the additional logic.
+The key difference of this code is in the last few lines.
 If `cmpxchgl` isn't able to load into `%rdi`, conditional jump to 0x25af will be performed (`jne 0x25af`).
-So we move to the `__os_lock_handoff_lock_slow` label.

 ```asm
 __os_lock_handoff_lock: